What are semiconducting nanowires?

 Semiconducting nanowires can be engineered as microscopic light sources for optical computing.
 They can also be used in solar photovoltaic devices where the 1D structures can lead to higher efficiency energy conversion.
 Nanoscopic 1D structures can be integrated in atomic force microscopy (AFM) and Raman spectroscopy to achieve higher analytical resolution.
 Silicon nanowires have many applications in biotechnology, including cell interfacing, DNA and protein delivery, biosensors, and imaging.

-FirstNano® systems used to grow semiconducting nanowires.
+FirstNano® system platforms configurable to grow semiconducting nanowires.